 Got milk? was licensed to the National Milk Processor Board (MilkPEP) in 1998 to use in their celebrity print ads.
 [9], [10] This board was established by the U.S. Department of Agriculture's (USDA) Fluid Milk Promotion Act of 1990, to promote increased demands for fluid milk products.
 [11]

 The milk mustache campaign [12] began in 1996 with a budget of $110 million, which increased to $190 million in 1998.
 The force behind the campaign is National Milk Processor Board (Fluid Board) which is administered by the USDA.
 While the USDA does incur some administrative costs, these are supposed to be reimbursed by industry.
 The promotional activity consists of generic advertising and a smaller amount funneled into "research and educational activities".
 Ads have featured the Secretary of Department of Health and Human Services (HHS), Donna Shalala and even President Clinton in major magazines.
-According to an HHS spokesperson defending the ad against consumer groups; "no money was accepted and no ethics rules were breached".
+According to an HHS spokesperson defending the ad against consumer groups, "no money was accepted and no ethics rules were breached".
 However, the same government agency charged with educating Americans about healthy eating is also promoting industry interests.
 It was considered a coup for the industry for the highest ranking government health official to endorse their product for free.
 In 1996, the USDA Economic Research Service reported that generic advertising raised fluid milk sales by approximately one billion pounds (4.4 %) between September of 1993 and August of 1994.
 [13]

 The milk police

-Top meat & dairy companies & purchasers
+Top meat, dairy & egg companies & purchasers

 Tyson Foods became the world's largest poultry and red meat provider after buying Iowa Beef Processors, Inc. (IBP) in 2001.
-[15] Tyson controls 27% of all meat and poultry sales in the U.S. One out of every four pounds of chicken, beef and pork consumed in the U.S. is a Tyson product.
-[16] Smithfield Foods is the world's largest pork producer.
+[16] Tyson controls 27% of all meat and poultry sales in the U.S. One out of every four pounds of chicken, beef and pork consumed in the U.S. is a Tyson product.
+[17] Smithfield Foods is the world's largest pork producer.
 Smithfield is the largest pig farming operation in the U.S. and a major producer abroad.
 Smithfield controls 26% of the U.S. pork market, raising 14 million pigs at it's facilities and killing 27 million of the 60 million that went to slaughter in 2006.
-[17] Cargill is the second largest meat processing company in the U.S., after Tyson Foods.
+[18] Cargill is the second largest meat processing company in the U.S., after Tyson Foods.
 It is the second largest supplier of animal feed in the world.
-[18] McDonalds is largest purchaser of beef and the second largest purchaser of poultry in the U.S. [19]
+[19]

 Nestle is the world's leading producer of dairy products.[20]
 Dean Foods is the leading producer of fluid milk and dairy products in the United States and the second largest dairy company in the world.
 Dean Foods is second only to Nestle in terms of global dairy sales.
 [21]

-Organizations that support CAFO's
+Organizations that support CAFOs

-CAFO's & health issues
+CAFOs, meat processing & health issues

 Working in & living near animal factories

-Food borne illnesses & high risk meat products
+Food borne illnesses

 Due to factory farm and slaughterhouse methods; there are risks of food borne illness in virtually all U.S. meats, dairy products and eggs.
 There are currently no requirements for testing for food borne illnesses due to lobbying by the meat and dairy industries.
 Cows are raised in huge feed lots the size of cities and become smeared with fecal matter and other filth.
 Slaughterhouse workers are under pressure to work at an ever increasing pace, sometimes being forced to kill and gut as many as 330 animals an hour.
 [26]